Nederlandsche Cocaïnefabriek: Later years

 In the early 1930s the NCF started to manufacture opiates like morphine and codeine to fill the gap left by the disappearing market for cocaine.
 The market situation for these products was not positive however, and margins were small.
 At the outbreak of World War II the NCF saw increased profits on its opiates, because of market shortages.
-Under German occupation the NCF produced ephedrine, but a lack of raw materials soon affected the company.
+After German troops entered the Netherlands on 10 May 1940, the NCF started producing ephedrine and amphetamine.
+A lack of raw materials (mainly opium) soon affected the company, and during the war opiates like morphine from poppy straw were mainly produced in Germany.

 After the war production picked up again, with poppy straw imported from Turkey and Yugoslavia to produce morphine and other opiates.
-In 1962 the company's shares were acquired by KZO.
+In 1962 the company's shares were acquired by Koninklijke Zwanenberg Organon (KZO, later Akzo).
 Soon after KZO was able to buy NCF's major Dutch competitor VPF as well.
-KZO reorganised and merged the production of both, shutting down the Amsterdam facility.
-In 1975 the Nederlandsche Cocaïnefabriek was renamed to NCF Holding BV, a company held by AkzoNobel.
+KZO reorganised and merged the production of both, shutting down the Amsterdam facility and transferring all alkaloid production activities to Apeldoorn.
+Since 1975 the NCF holding is included in Diosynth, a company held by AkzoNobel.